by Texas Homesteader ~

 I just leave it in the sun until it’s the color I want and then bring it inside.
 I’ll pour it into our glass pitcher, add another jar of filtered water and BOOM!
 Sun Tea.

-And I simply used a Repurposed Spout from an empty box of salt to make it in minutes.
+And I simply used a vintage glass canning jar & a repurposed ppout from an empty box of salt to make that sugar jar in minutes.
 Yea Repurposing!

 If the wind is low and I’m in a hurry I’ll bring out my *Solar Oven.
 I just leave the lid unlatched so it gets nice & hot inside the oven without getting TOO hot for brewing my tea.